TomGeorge1234/oVAErian-Cancer/README.md

 Full write up can be accessed here: https://www.biorxiv.org/content/10.1101/855593v1

-Submitted in part completion for Part III MSci Degree in physics, University of Cambridge.
+Submitted in part completion of Part III MSci Degree in physics, University of Cambridge.

-_Author_: Tom George
+* _Author_: Tom George

-_Date_: June 2019
+* _Date_: June 2019

-_Correspondence_: tomgeorge1@btinternet.com
+* _Correspondence_: tomgeorge1@btinternet.com

-_To use_: [oVAErianCancer.ipynb](./oVAErianCancer.ipynb) gives a walk through of the code and how to use it.
+* _To use_: [oVAErianCancer.ipynb](./oVAErianCancer.ipynb) gives a walk through of the code and how to use it.